bindydijurido/Arena/src/test/java/tests/README.md

 **Steps**

-1. Step: Click on SortDropDownMenu and pick "Cena rosnąco"
+1. Step: Click on SortDropDownMenu and pick "Cena rosnąco".

-Expected Results: The results products should sort into Price Ascending order
+Expected Results: The results products should sort into Price Ascending order.

-2. Step: Click on SortDropDownMenu and pick "Cena malejąco"
+2. Step: Click on SortDropDownMenu and pick "Cena malejąco".

-Expected Results: The results products should sort into Price Descending order
+Expected Results: The results products should sort into Price Descending order.

-3. Step: Click on SortDropDownMenu and pick "Cena z dostawą rosnąco"
+3. Step: Click on SortDropDownMenu and pick "Cena z dostawą rosnąco".

-Expected Results: The results products should sort into Price with Delivery Ascending order
+Expected Results: The results products should sort into Price with Delivery Ascending order.

-4. Step: Click on SortDropDownMenu and pick "Cena z dostawą malejąco"
+4. Step: Click on SortDropDownMenu and pick "Cena z dostawą malejąco".

-Expected Results: The results products should sort into Price with Delivery Descending order
+Expected Results: The results products should sort into Price with Delivery Descending order.